maratai/craftery/fiber_arts/fiber_arts.md

 - Singer SewHandy hand-crank miniature sewing machine: Antique.
 Originally these were "toys," but *functional* toys!
 Too small and lightweight for anything but lightweight *basting*, but ridiculously portable.
 - The usual assortment of hand-sewing tools, too.

+**shuttles**
+- boat shuttles, various Saori and Leclerc (the latter came from my sister!).
+- stick shuttles, various Clover, Lojan, other.

 **spinning wheels**
 - [Ashford Traditional](https://www.ashford.co.nz/product/traditional-single-drive/) - single treadle, Saxony wheel, a 1981 example.
 (The link goes to an up-to-date one!)
 This is going to a friend - the wheel is a *delight*, but also, space, and I'd like to share the love.
 - Ashford Traveller - single treadle, castle wheel.
 Mine's a much older model, but here's the [Ashford Traveller 3](https://www.ashford.co.nz/product/traveller-3/).
 Ashford wheels seem to be the Subarus of the treadle spinning wheel world - commonly available most places, rock-solid dependable.
 This was my first treadle wheel (secondhand), and she was a *terrific* teacher.
 This is likely to be my loaner for local friends as it's also the wheel I know best.